What should you expect from a family day care service?

 - Is there an induction process for new educators?

-- Does the service demonstrate a strong understanding of the National Quality Framework and skills to support me in my role as family day care educator?
+- Does the service demonstrate a strong understanding of the National Quality Framework and skills to support me in my role as a family day care educator?
 What resources will be provided?

 - Does the family day care service have a strong reputation?